bsaldivaremc2/EMA_demo/README.md

 ![png](output_15_9.png)

-EMA will soften more the closer it gets to zero.
+EMA will soften more the closer alpha gets to zero.
+The closer to zero, more importance will be given to previous data.

 ```python